dMajoIT/PNut-TS/Preprocessor.md

 | -- **Diagnostic Use** -- |
 | <PRE>-i, --intermediate | Generate *-pre.spin2 after preprocessing - so you can review what preprocessed source was fed to the compiler

-**NOTE:** these directives apply to all .spin2 files processed in the compile effort, not just the top-level file.
+**NOTE:** These directives apply to all .spin2 files processed in the compile effort, not just the top-level file.
 This means that the compilation of all #included files and all files specified in the OBJ block of each object will be affected by these -D and -U options.

 ## Preprocessor Directives